 OVC students seek to meet the emotional, physical, and spiritual needs of child refugees, foster children, orphans, or children at risk for human trafficking.
 Not only do they strive to serve the vulnerable, but they also work to end the systemic factors that perpetuate vulnerability in the first place.

 Students interested in pursuing the OVC major study current Social Sciences trends in orphan and child care, interventions, fundraising, non-profit management, and health—all of which is complemented by significant practical experience.
-It’s a holistic approach that incorporates classes from Public Health, Education, Social Work, Psychology, Anthropology and Sociology, and Missions.
+It’s a holistic approach that incorporates classes from Public Health, Education, Social Work, Psychology, and Missions.

 In addition to classes, OVC majors prioritize real-world experience.
 For senior BreeAnna Bailey, this led to an opportunity overseas helping orphans in Ecuador.

 Even prior to coming to Taylor, BreeAnna Bailey felt called to study abroad in Ecuador.
 Her passion for the Spanish language led to her desire to eventually live in a Spanish-speaking country.

 Her dream was realized when she studied abroad in Ecuador through Taylor and was given the opportunity to work in an orphanage every day.
 For four months, Bailey helped care for seven toddlers, making sure they were clean, safe, getting along with each other, and feeling loved.

 “I learned that everyday caretakers at orphanages are unsung heroes, as this is an extremely difficult job,” Bailey said.
 “I learned a lot about child psychology and social work during the hours I was able to shadow professionals at the orphanage.”